 It turns out that a women's specific bag really can be more bang for your buck.
-Almost all of the bags we tested in this review have at least the same amount of insulation, if not more, than the corresponding men's models, but the volume of the bags are smaller and have less volume, so they end up having more fill per square inch.
+Almost all of the bags we tested in this review have at least the same amount of insulation, if not more, than the corresponding men's models.
+Women's bags are smaller and have less volume, so they end up having more fill per square inch.
 For more about the differences and benefits of a women's bag, check out our Buying Advice Article: How to Choose a Women's Sleeping Bag.

 Things to consider when evaluating the warmth of a bag are the loft and fit, along with where the insulation is located.
-Down bags with a higher fill power like the Rab Neutrino 400 and Sierra Designs Cloud 800, which use 800 fill goose down, are going to be the warmest, and the REI Joule 21 and Sierra Designs Backcountry Bed are close behind with 700 fill.
+Down bags with a higher fill power like the Rab Neutrino 400 and Sierra Designs Cloud 800, which use 800 fill goose down, are on the warm side, and the REI Joule 21 and Sierra Designs Backcountry Bed are close behind with 700 fill.
 This higher fill power requires less total down to create the same warmth that results in a loftier and lighter weight bag.
 Keep in mind that both the Sierra Designs Cloud 800 and Backcountry Bed have integrated comforters that can untuck in the night, reducing warmth.

 A proper fit is essential when shopping for a bag.
-If your bag is too large, it can be drafty, which equals more dead air space that your body will need to work to warm up.
-The Nemo Celesta and the NEMO Rave are also both very roomy and have a unique "spoon" shape to accommodate side sleepers, and therefore have a lot of dead space to heat up.
+If your bag is too large, it can be drafty, which equals dead air space that your body will need to work to warm up.
+The NEMO Rave is also very roomy and has a unique "spoon" shape to accommodate side sleepers, and therefore has a lot of dead space to heat up.
 The Kelty Cosmic Down and the Marmot Angel Fire bags fit just right, with enough wiggle room to wear a few extra layers when it gets below freezing, but no spare room for cold air.
-Fit is indeed one of the most compelling arguments we can make to purchase a women's specific bag.
+The fit is indeed one of the most compelling arguments we can make to purchase a women's specific bag.
 We like the Cat's Meow's cozy baffles that stop air from getting in along the zipper and around the neck.
 The bags that included draft collars like the Neutrino and the Angel Fire had a little extra element of warmth.
 These draft collars blocked the cold drafts from entering and retained our body heat inside the sleeping bags.

 Women are typically smaller than men.
 Women also have on average 50% less brute strength and 30% less lung capacity than men, so all advantages are welcome when it comes to reducing pack weight on a long overnight trek.
 Why would we want a heavy, bulky bag to haul around?
 No backpacker wants to add extra weight to her pack; we all want to have a bag that will have the greatest weight-to-warmth ratio.
 The weight of a bag is a sum of its fill, shell materials, and features.

-The Rab Neutrino and Sierra Designs Cloud 800 is by far the lightest bag in this review, at 28 oz, which is a result of its high down fill power (800), its lightweight shell material, and simple list of features.
+The Rab Neutrino and Sierra Designs Cloud 800 is by far the lightest bag in this review, at 27.4 and 28 oz respectively.
+This is a result of its high down fill power (800), its lightweight shell material, and simple list of features.
 If you're not planning on carrying your bag around much (except in your car) consider getting something that is heavier, less expensive, and has a few more comfort features.
 If this sounds like something you're after, the Marmot Trestles 15 - Women's, with its synthetic fill and two zippers for easy opening, is an exceptional choice.
-The NEMO Celesta 25, with its unique spoon shape and extra features is also a wise choice; do note that these are two of the heaviest bags in this review.
-Another way to lighten your load is to find yourself a lightweight compression sack as most of the stuff sacks that come with your bag are heavy and bulky, although the Neutrino's is excellent.
+Do note that this is one of the heaviest bags we reviewed.
+Another way to lighten your load is to find yourself a lightweight compression sack as most of the included stuff sacks are heavy and bulky, although the Neutrino's is excellent.

 When you're working hard during the day, you want to sleep well at night.
 The most important factors affecting comfort in these bags are the size, shape, and shell materials.

-The latest trend we've seen in backpacking bags is to ditch the mummy style altogether to accommodate a more comfortable sleep.
+The latest trend we've seen is to ditch the mummy style altogether to accommodate a more comfortable sleep.
 NEMO has created a line of "Spoon" shaped sleeping bags that allow you to bend your knees or sleep on your side without moving the bag with you.
 The Big Agnes Roxy Ann 15 has added room for sleepers by making the bag a rounded rectangular shape in which the sleeper can move around, bend their legs, and sleep on their sides.
-We think this isn't the best move for a backpacking bag, as the enlarged shapes add weight, and the bag becomes less warm because there is more space inside the bag for the sleeper to heat up.
+We think this isn't the best move for a backpacking bag, as the enlarged shapes add weight and reduces warmth because there is more space inside the bag for the sleeper to heat up.
 But, if you are too claustrophobic to sleep in a standard mummy bag, this could be a solution for you.